ankyl/castscreen/README.md

 *Minimum API level:* 21

 ##Usage:
-0. Get an app id for a Remote Display Receiver from the [Google Cast developer console](https://cast.google.com/publish/).
+0\.
+Clone the `castscreen` repository and [import it](https://developer.android.com/studio/projects/add-app-module.html#ImportAModule) as a module.
+Get an app id for a Remote Display Receiver from the [Google Cast developer console](https://cast.google.com/publish/).
 You may need to add your Cast dongle as a test device, and wait ~15 minutes for changes to propagate in Google's servers.

-1. Extend `CastScreenActivity`:
+1\.
+Extend `CastScreenActivity`:
 ```java
 public class MainActivity extends CastScreenActivity
 ```

-2. In your `menu.xml` file, add the following item:
+2\.
+In your `menu.xml` file, add the following item:
 ```xml
 <item
     android:id="@+id/media_route_menu_item"